European History Network: 1. History of European Integration and of the European Union

 Why is there a need for the History of EU and European Integration?

-History is an important tool not only for increasing knowledge of the human past, but also for enhancing the awareness and the identity of human social and political communities, of which the European Union is one.
+History is a tool not only used for the purpose of increasing knowledge of the human past, but also for enhancing the awareness and the identity of human social and political communities, of which the European Union is one.
 In order to achieve a better understanding of what the European Union is and what it means to be a European citizen it is essential to improve the knowledge and understanding of both the history of the European integration process and the history of the European Union itself.
-Universities are an important place where students can acquire such essential knowledge and awareness in a mature way.
+Universities are an important place where students can acquire such knowledge and awareness.

 European Union History is not the same as the History of European Integration and vice versa: the two terms cover different aspects of European History.
-The main focus of the History of the European Union is on the history of a dense kind of European Integration, centred on institutionalised forms of integration and on the member states of the European Union.
+The main focus of the History of the European Union is on the history of European Integration, centered on institutional integration and the member states of the European Union.

-On the contrary, the History of European Integration also covers aspects of integration that go beyond the European Union.
-Moreover, to reach a mature comprehension of the complex political, social, economic and juridical framework in which the EU has been conceived and built, it is important to broaden our view back in history before 1945 and World War II.
-One of the most obvious tools of analysis that history offers is 'historical perspective', the diachronic dimension that provides important insights into present-day phenomena.
+The History of European Integration also covers aspects of integration that go beyond the European Union.
+Moreover, the sociopolitical schema in which the EU is conceived upon can be more holistically understood with insights observed before 1945 and World War II.
+One tool of analysis that history offers is 'historical perspective', the diachronic dimension that provides important insights into present-day phenomena.
 The understanding of long term aspects, events and processes, is also vital in building a critically aware European citizenship.

 The task of the Working Group is to increase both knowledge and understanding of the European integration process and the history of the European Union.
 In order to reach such important goals the group has decided to map the current situation and to produce and disseminate Guidelines and Reference points for Higher Education programmes in Europe.
-Our findings are offered freely as information, ideas and recommendations.
+The findings are offered freely as information, ideas and recommendations.
 The tools produced by the group can be adopted by or may simply inspire those who face the need to (re)design history programmes.